XJINE/Unity_PackageManagerSample/Packages/PackageManagerSample/README.md

-This is a Readme sample.
+This is a README.md sample.
+This is mainly for Developers.
-This file name must be "README.md".
+This file name should be "README.md".